tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 ```

 ### Verbose Logging
 Enabling verbose logging allows you to view detailed log output.
-This will provide more information about your Live Variables, Code Blocks, and more.
+This will provide more information about experiments and its goals, your Live Variables, Code Blocks, and more.

 ```java
 // Enable verbose logging